gaborhor/TADPREP/README.md

 - The script is not readily "customizable," and is intended for use in ordinary data processing tasks.
 - Users who wish to segment or extend the core data mutation steps should import the package into an IDE and use the supplied methods to augment their own task-specific data-processing code.
+- The script now includes a rollback capability, allowing users to revert to previous stages in the pipeline if needed.

 ### Using the Library Methods
 The TADPREP library contains a series of callable methods, each of which represent specific subsets/segments of the full